oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 presented the SD-JWT with selected Disclosures directly, instead of encapsulating it in an SD-JWT+KB.

-After validation, the Verifier will have the following processed SD-JWT payload available for further handling:
+After validation, the Verifier will have the following Processed SD-JWT Payload available for further handling:

 <{{examples/simple/verified_contents.json}}